Learning about Climate Change

 Simulating our complex atmosphere with a climate model can require enormous computer resources and computation time.
 Global models, in particular, can take weeks to months to run on even the most advanced supercomputers.
 To save time and resources, global models are run at coarse resolution, and thus poorly represent local scale changes.
 Downscaling techniques are helpful in transforming the climate change information obtained from GCMs to much higher spatial resolution and can help us better understand local and regional scale climate changes.
 Similarly to GCMs, downscaling approaches can also yield different model results.
 While downscaling is a necessary step for adequately representing the local climate, the additional modeling introduces additional uncertainties due to differences in how models capture fine-scale atmospheric processes.

 World Climate Research Program (WCRP) and Coupled Model Intercomparison Project (CMIP) are collections of model outputs that are freely available to the public.
-In 2008, CMIP5 were developed (extending upon CMIP3; there is no CMIP4) to serve as the basis for the new RCP scenarios.
+In 2008, CMIP5 were developed (extending upon CMIP3; there is no CMIP4) to serve as the basis for RCP4.5 and RCP8.5, the medium and high emissions scenarios, respectively.

 In the short term (over the next 5-20 years), the direction and magnitude of warming in the global climate are mostly consistent across all emissions scenarios and with strong agreement across climate models.
-There is high certainty that Massachusetts and the greater Northeast United States will continue to experience warming.
-It is likely that Massachusetts will experience precipitation shifts from snow to rain, though shifts in the amount of total precipitation (rain and snow) are less certain.
+There is high certainty that the greater Northeast United States will continue to experience warming.
+It is likely that areas like New England will experience precipitation shifts from snow to rain, though shifts in the amount of total precipitation (rain and snow) are less certain.
 Severe weather events (e.g., thunderstorms, tornadoes) are challenging to project.
 Soil moisture and evapotranspiration (movement of water among plants, land, waterbodies, and atmosphere) trends are neither robustly observed nor consistent amongst modeling studies.

 Interpreting Climate Model Outputs